mathieukapfer/howto/howto_install_opencv.md

     ```

 ### Install
-Now, you can install the lib end possibly change the install dir thanks to `DESTDIR`
+Now, you can install the lib.
+You may use `DESTDIR` to change install dir at install time.
-In `build` directory, do:
+So, to install locally:
 ```
+   cd build
    make DESTDIR=~/.local install
 ```
-if you want to keep the default installation dir, just type
+To keep the configured installation dir (`/usr/local` by default):
 ```
+   cd build
    sudo make install
 ```